advanced-rest-client/arc-electron/dev-changelog.md

     -   This breaking change renders previously saved APIs incompatible with current version; APIs have to be re-imported
     -   API console now works with new AMF parser that allows to read RAML and OAS files
 -   Fixing Anypoint sign in process
+-   REST APIs stored before this version cannot be used with this version.
+Old console is not supported.
+-   REST APIs are now stored as AMF ld+json model which enables future API spec editing

 ## Roadmap (future releases)

--   ARC plug-ins registry - enables users to install pligins and themes and share their plugins with the community
+-   ARC plug-ins registry - enables users to install plugins and themes and share their plugins with the community
 -   API visual designer to replace projects - this allows to create more advanced projects that can be later on exported to RAML or OAS spec
 -   Exchange asset upload - adding created with visual designer APIs to Exchange
 -   Integration with API monitoring by MuleSoft - enables application users to upload API test definition to API Monitoring to run API tests